Afrrcyn/compYear2/visualComputing/Polygons and Pixels.md

 ##### Surface Normal
 - The surface normal is a vector perpendicular to the plane of the polygon.
 We can use this to give a polygon a distinguishable front and back, and also to describe it's orientation in a 3D space.
+- The convention is that the surface normal comes out of the front of the polygon, and of course the other side will be the back
 - Orientation is an essential property used extensively in lighting calculations, collisions, culling, ...

 ![[Pasted image 20230214082045.png|500]]